Intel-bigdata/SSM/docs/ssm-erasure-coding.md

 ### 4. Track EC state for each file in HDFS

-SSM can track whether a file is stored in EC way and store such info into SSM MetaStore.
+SSM can track whether a file is stored in EC way and persist such info into SSM MetaStore.
 So if user submits a rule with EC involved, SSM can just check a file’s EC state from MetaStore and trigger corresponding action with low latency.

 ### 5. Throttle for SSM EC